MasteryEducation/CPAExamsMastery.com/content/reg/3/8/2/index.md

 ---------------------------------------------------------------------------------

-## SEO-Optimized Quiz on Contract Defenses: Fraud, Mistake, Duress, and Illegality
+## Quiz on Contract Defenses: Fraud, Mistake, Duress, and Illegality

 {{< quizdown >}}